artof-ilvo/artof-ilvo.github.io/docs/source/addons.rst

 Node-red add-on
 ---------------

 The node-red add-on can be reached at the URL http://robotframework:1880/.
-Change "robotframework " to the robot's IP address.
+Change "robotframework" to the robot's IP address.

 You can install the submodules for extracting the Redis variables and logging them to an InfluxDB instance by